-High Ris k Medium Risk Low Risk risk if the is designated high answer is "yes" to e questions in ai.: the answe designated medium risk if r is "no" to all of the in ai. and "yes" to any of ons in jl.: the answer is ' ignated low risk if 'no" to all of the l. and "yes" to any ns in mo.: transaction possible? on certificates are from an a Exchange approvec for OCS, equivaler e site receive inputs pproved non-Textile e standard (e.g. an organic standard or a standard with cy based on ASR - pted Equivalent s)? g.
-Has the site had one or more critical non-conformities issued for the scope certificate in the past 24 months , including during the previous two audits? j.
-Has the site had minor non- conformities relating to CCS 3.1 Section C3 Volume Reconciliation and Section D Processing and Handling Criteria issued during or since the last audit? the Standard, another standa evaluation to t same process ard which includes he CCS for the es? apply if GRS is the new h.
-Has the site had one or more major non-conformities issued for the scope certificate in the past 12 months , including during the previous audit? k.
-Are the m. and n. answers to low risk criteria 'no'? at the site final or Does the site r d materials?
-I materials present i.
-Does the site conduct any of the following high risk processes?
-I. Does the site conduct any of the following medium risk processes? o.
-Does the sit exclusively the processes? e conduct e following low risk PR0001 Boiling PR0008 Dyeing (except for OCS plant fibers) PR0000 No processing PR0007 Down processing (RDS) PR0012 Finishing (except for OCS plant fibers) PR0035 Brand
+High Ris k Medium Risk Low Risk risk if the s designated high answer is "yes" to e questions in ai.: The site is designated medium risk if the answer is "no" to all of the questions in ai. and "yes" to any of the questions in jl.: the answer is " ignated low risk if no" to all of the -l. and "yes" to any is in mo.: transaction possible? on certificates are from an a Exchange approved for OCS, equivaler ne site receive inputs approved non-Textile e standard (e.g. an l organic standard or a standard with ney based on ASR - epted Equivalent (s)? more criti issued fo certificate months , i e site had one or cal non-conformities r the scope e in the past 24 ncluding during the two audits? j.
+Has the site had minor non- conformities relating to CCS 3.1 Section C3 Volume Reconciliation and Section D Processing and Handling Criteria issued during or since the last audit? m.
+Is the site already certified to the Standard, or certified to another standard which includes evaluation to the CCS for the same processes?
+NOTE: Does not apply if GRS is the new standard being assessed. more maj issued fo certificate e site had one or jor non-conformities r the scope e in the past 12 ncluding during the audit? k.
+Are the answers to low risk criteria m. and n. 'no'? at the site final or Does the site r d materials? of the foll .
+Does the site conduct any of the following high risk processes? o.
+Does the sit exclusively the processes? e conduct following low risk PR0001 Boiling PR0008 Dyeing (except for OCS plant fibers) PR0000 No processing PR0007 Down processing (RDS) PR0012 Finishing (except for OCS plant fibers) PR0035 Brand

-High Risk The site is designated high risk if the answer is "yes" to any of the questions in ai.: Medium Risk Low Risk The site is designated medium risk if the answer is "no" to all of the questions in ai. and "yes" to any of the questions in jl.: The site is designated low risk if the answer is "no" to all of the questions in al. and "yes" to any of the questions in mo.: PR0008 Dyeing (OCS plant fibers, e.g. cotton) PR0015 Knitting PR0041 Buying house PR0010 Extrusion PR0016 Manufacturing PR0009 Embroidery, embellishment PR0012 Finishing (OCS plant fibers) PR0021 Pre-treatment PR0020 Packing PR0018 Molding PR0022 Preparatory PR0025 Retail sales PR0019 Non-woven manufacturing PR0023 Printing PR0030 Trading PR0024 Pulp making PR0040 Scouring (except OCS) PR0031 Warehousing, distribution PR0027 Spinning PR0028 Tanning PR0032 Washing, laundering PR0034 Other PR0029 Top making PR0033 Weaving
+High Ris sk Medium Risk Low Risk risk if the is designated high answer is "yes" to e questions in ai.: The site is designated medium risk if the answer is "no" to all of the questions in ai. and "yes" to any of the questions in jl.: "no" to all of the the answer is "no" to all of the questions in al. and "yes" to any of PR0008 Dyeing (OCS plant) fibers, e.g. cotton) PR0015 Knitting PR0041 Buying house PR0010 Extrusion PR0016 Manufacturing PR0009 Embroidery, embellishment PR0012 Finishing (OCS plant fibers) PR0021 Pre-treatment PR0020 Packing PR0018 Molding PR0022 Preparatory PR0025 Retail sales PR0019 Non-woven manufacturing PR0023 Printing PR0030 Trading PR0024 Pulp making PR0040 Scouring (except OCS) PR0031 Warehousing, distribution PR0027 Spinning PR0028 Tanning PR0032 Washing, laundering PR0034 Other PR0029 Top making PR0033 Weaving

-- NOTE 1: The certification body requires permission from assurance@textileexchange.org to use "PR0034 Other".
-Textile Exchange may specify specific exceptions to the high risk designation for processes which fall under this code. - NOTE 2: The following processes always represent primary scopes and are automatically high risk under risk criterion e.
+NOTE 1: The certification body requires permission from assurance@textileexchange.org to use "PR0034 Other".
+Textile Exchange may specify specific exceptions to the high risk designation for processes which fall under this code.

+NOTE 2: The following processes always represent primary scopes and are automatically high risk under risk criterion e.
 They are therefore excluded from this list.